WWI Centennial Commemoration

 A World at War: The Marine Corps and U.S. Navy in World War I

-The Museum will open a joint art exhibition depicting the story of the Marines and Sailors who fought and died in "the war to end all wars."
-The exhibition, in collaboration with the Naval Heritage and History Command, will open in June 2018 and contain 92 works by 42 artists drawn from the collections of the NMMC, the Naval History and Heritage Command and the National Museum of the United States Army.
+Now open at the Museum, see the "A World at War: The Marine Corps and U.S. Navy in World War I" art exhibit.
+The joint art exhibition depicts the story of the Marines and Sailors who fought and died in "the war to end all wars" and contain 92 works by 42 artists drawn from the collections of the National Museum of the Marine Corps, the Naval History and Heritage Command and the National Museum of the United States Army.

 Museum Events & Exhibits